BarbaraTempl/isipedia-text-generator/templates/drought_world.md

 The countries that rank highest with regards to their relative change in population exposed to droughts towards the-end-of-the-century under a higher-emissions scenario (RCP6.0), in comparison to a situation without anthropogenic climate change, implying most severe impacts, are: (ranking-area: population-exposed-to-drought-relative-changes_ISIMIP-projections_versus-timeslices order: 1 value: name time: 2081-2100 scenario: rcp60 type: country), (ranking-area: population-exposed-to-drought-relative-changes_ISIMIP-projections_versus-timeslices order: 2 value: name time: 2081-2100 scenario: rcp60 type: country), (ranking-area: population-exposed-to-drought-relative-changes_ISIMIP-projections_versus-timeslices order: 3 value: name time: 2081-2100 scenario: rcp60 type: country), (ranking-area: population-exposed-to-drought-relative-changes_ISIMIP-projections_versus-timeslices order: 4 value: name time: 2081-2100 scenario: rcp60 type: country), (ranking-area: population-exposed-to-drought-relative-changes_ISIMIP-projections_versus-timeslices order: 5 value: name time: 2081-2100 scenario: rcp60 type: country).

 ### Methodology

 #### What do we analyze?

 We analyze the land area affected by droughts and the number of people exposed to droughts at different levels of global warming (0, 1, 2, and 3 degrees Celsius) and during different time periods.
-We cover the time before anthropogenic climate change started (1850), present-day (2001-2020), mid-century (2041-2060) and end-of-century (2081-2100).
+We cover the time before anthropogenic climate change has started (1850), present-day (2001-2020), mid-century (2041-2060) and end-of-century (2081-2100).
 We compare the later periods against the climate conditions before anthropogenic climate change (1850).

 #### How do we calculate where and when a drought occurs?